Skip to Content

 What is the income limit for WIC in District?

-WIC is open to District families with a household income at or below 185% of the poverty level or those who are enrolled in SNAP, TANF or Medicaid programs.
+WIC is available to District families with a household income at or below 185% of the poverty level or those who are enrolled in SNAP, TANF or Medicaid programs.

 Household SizeANNUAL LIMITMONTLY LIMIT